Doris Gordon: Career

-Her commitment to the care of women and children extended to raising the status of obstetrics and improving education of medical students and young specialists.
-In 1927 she founded the New Zealand Obstetrical Society becoming its secretary.
-The Society promoted its aims through meetings, lecture tours, scholarships and liaison with the Department of Health.
-It also protested at midwifery coming under state control.
-In 1930–31 she raised money for an endowment to establish a chair in obstetrics at Otago Medical School.
+Gordon's commitment to the care of women and children broadened to raising the status of obstetrics and improving education of medical students and young specialists by establishing a chair in obstetrics at the University of Otago and postgraduate training.
+In 1930–31 she raised money for an endowment to establish a chair in obstetrics at Otago Medical School in 1932.
 In 1938 the Queen Mary Hospital in Dunedin opened providing obstetrical training for medical students.